zpz/zpz.github.io/_posts/2016-04-20-prefer-python-for-data-work.md

+---
+layout: post
-# Why I Prefer Python to R for Data Work
+title: Why I Prefer Python to R for Data Work
+---

 (This note was written in an attempt to dissuade my team from introducing R into the system.)